lud77/generic-nodejs-toolchain/README.md

 ## Roadmap

-I plan to improve this package and its brother package [express-nodejs-toolchain](https://github.com/lud77/express-nodejs-toolchain) with the addition of many features:
+I plan to improve this package and its brother package [express-nodejs-toolchain](https://github.com/lud77/express-nodejs-toolchain) with the addition of many features.
+Among those:

-- invoke.sh script (equivalent of the invoke.bat script)
+- invoke.sh script (Bash equivalent of the invoke.bat script)
 - automated download of feeds from activity streams of project management software to generate HISTORY.md files

+Since the main focus is on avoiding feature bloat, many aspects will be left out of this package, including facilities for transpilation and modules managing Promises.
+Some of those aspects however, especially transpilation, will be addressed in [express-nodejs-toolchain](https://github.com/lud77/express-nodejs-toolchain).